Steps to Consider When Running Your First Evaluation

 By eliminating the first barrier of data entry (and saving tons of time in the process), you can easily understand what scores have been collected and simplify the next steps.
 Use the software to run reports, compare athletes, track progress over time, create teams, and even export to popular team management systems such as TeamSnap and SportsEngine in the click of a button.

 5. Communicate with parents

-One of the largest issues within youth sport evaluations is that athletes have never had the opportunity to receive feedback on how the event went.
-By using an athlete evaluation software, coaches can determine what information to share with athletes and parents, and with a click of a button can send out reports or data to all kids.
-This removes inquiries and discussion on why athletes are placed on the teams that they are, and allows parents to actually see the thought behind the decision making process.
+One of the largest issues within youth sports evaluations is that athletes have never had the opportunity to receive feedback on how the event went.
+By using athlete evaluation software, coaches can determine what information to share with athletes and parents, and with a click of a button can send out reports or data to all kids.
+This removes inquiries and discussions on why athletes are placed on the teams that allow parents to actually see the thought behind the decision-making process.
 Even if coaches choose not to distribute this information, having it on hand to discuss with parents completely revolutionizes the communication process and makes the experience better for everyone.
 Athletes understand areas of weakness, and parents can make decisions to help guide the athletes in the right direction.
 The best way to show confidence and professionalism is to defend your decisions and stand by them.
-Having data to back you up will allow the parents to accept that there was a solid decision making process.
+Having data to back you up will allow the parents to accept that there was a solid decision-making process.

 Evaluations are hectic, but there are tools out there to make them easier.
 SkillShark Athlete Evaluations is modernizing the approach, and saving coaches time along the way.
 Coaches report saving over 50+ hours by using the evaluation software.
 Our biggest tip is to use technology to create efficient evaluators and data-driven results.